This website use cookies to ensure you get the best experience on our website

 This includes conversations with leadership to explore:

-• The organization’s structure and leadership dynamics
+• The organization’s structure and team dynamics

-• Current challenges affecting communication or collaboration
+• Current challenges affecting communication and collaboration

-• Communication patterns influencing collaboration
+• Communication patterns affecting collaboration

-• Leadership behaviors shaping decision-making and accountability
+• Leadership behaviors impacting accountability and decision-making

 • Relational patterns contributing to recurring tension or disengagement